arnab-mkj/Chemical_Mechanism_Reduction_GA/README.md

 - Accuracy in predicting ignition delay time
 - Accuracy in predicting steady-state temperature
 - Number of reactions in the reduced mechanism
-- Computational time required for solution
+- Accuracy in predicting mole-fraction evolution

 # Common Workflows